Are you planning a day out in Dublin just for adults?

 During your visit, there’ll be opportunities to taste the purest Irish whisky.

 There’s an old and majestic feel within the walls, and more to see after the tour.

 So don’t worry if you feel like lingering inside for a while, you won’t be the only one.

 4. Croke Park Stadium & GAA Museum

 Croke Park is the home of the Gaelic Athletic Association, which runs the country’s two most popular sports – Gaelic football and hurling.

 The stadium, which has a capacity of 82,300 hosts the semi-finals and finals of the All-Ireland championships in both sports.

-The GAA museum is on-site and provides visitors with a look into the history of one of the world’s most prominent amateur sports organisations.
+The GAA museum is on-site and provides visitors with a look into the history of one of the world’s most prominent amateur sports organizations.

 5. Malahide Castle and Gardens

-Malahide Castle and Gardens provide an idyllic setting outside of Dublin’s city enter.
+Malahide Castle and Gardens provide an idyllic setting outside of Dublin’s city center.